collective-soundworks/soundworks/README.md

 - A laptop that provides an interface to control some parameters of the performance in real time.
 We would refer to this type of client as `conductor`.
 These clients would connect to the server through the URL `http://my.server.address:port/conductor`.
 - A computer that controls the sound and/or light effects in the room in sync with the players' performance, such as lasers, a global visualization or ambient sounds on external loudspeakers.
 We would refer to this type of client as `env`, standing for “environment”.
 These clients would connect to the server through the URL `http://my.server.address:port/env`.

-In the case that the participants

-As you may have noticed, a client who connects to the root URL is called a `player`: this is the default client type.
-All the other types of client access the server through a URL that concatenates the root URL of the application and the name of the client type.
+In summary, a client who connects to the root URL of the application is called a `player`.
+This is the default client type.
+All other types of clients access the server through a URL that concatenates the root URL of the application and the name of the client type.

 ### A *Soundworks* scenario is exclusively made of modules

 A scenario built with *Soundworks* consists in a succession and combination of modules, each of them corresponding to one step of the scenario.
-Each module has a `.start()` and a `.done()` method: we launch the process corresponding to that module by calling the method `.start()`, and we call the method `.done()` when the duty of the module is done.
+On the client side, each module implements a `.start()` and a `.done()` method.
+We launch the process corresponding to that module by calling the method `.start()`, and we call the method `.done()` when the duty of the module is done.

 As an example, let's say that a scenario works as follows when a `player` connects to the server (through the URL `http://my.server.address:port/`):